Adam Island (New Brunswick): History

 In 1916, a bell buoy was added to the island.

 In August 1928, the murdered body of 60-year old Linwood Lord was discovered in ten feet of water off the shore of Adams Island, where he lived.

 In December 1985, a study by Parks Canada assessed the island's value as $30,300.

 In the summer of 1986, benthic algae sublittoral research stations were set up across the region including on Adams Island.

 In Summer 2012, the island was one of four studied as a rockweed habitat as it is commercially harvested here by locals.

 Mining

-Adams Island is mineral-rich with copper ores, with bornite and copper glance.
+Adam Island is mineral-rich with copper ores, with bornite and copper glance.

 In 1952, both Adam's Island and nearby Simpson Island were purchased by the Anthonian Mining Corporation, with drilling starting immediately on Adam's.
 Both had mining efforts in the 1860s as well.
 There was a copper mine operated by the British company "The Casco Bay Mining Company".
 In 1964, two century-old inland mine shafts on Adams Island were re-opened by the Newcastle Mining Co, but the third mine shaft near the coast extending under the ocean was flooded and unable to re-open.